 Our Toronto Leaders

-Our Toronto team is made up of people with CP that take on a leadership through mentoring younger participants and organizing the final performance show.
+Our Toronto team is made up of people with CP who take on leadership roles through mentoring younger participants and organizing the final performance show.

 Founding member who loves dancing

 I live in Toronto, and attend North Yorkers Communication Enrichment Class.
 I have CP.
 I use a computer to talk with my head switch.
 I have been doing drama for 6 years.
 I love drama because it is fun.
 When I’m at the Imagining Possibilities workshops, I love to play Pass the Energy.
-In Pass the Energy, one of us receives the energy as an energy ball, and gives it a size and colour, and listens to the emotion and mood we feel and the pass this to the next person, who can then play with it in their own way.
+In Pass the Energy, one of us receives the energy as an energy ball, gives it a size and colour, and listens to the emotion and mood we feel.
+Then we pass this energy to the next person, who can then play with it in their own way.
 I love attending the workshops.

 Founding member, loves iBand and sparking off stories